ecosire/saas_automation/saas_automation/README.md

 - Backup and restore capabilities
 - Custom domain management
 - Comprehensive reporting system
+- Enhanced error handling and logging
+- SSH key authentication support
+- Progress tracking in wizards

 ---

 **Note:** This module is designed for production use but should be thoroughly tested in a staging environment before deployment to production.
+The Docker-only approach provides excellent performance and scalability for most SaaS deployments.